cgoncalves/cumulus_topology_converter/documentation/README.md

 * When simulating with Vagrant, vagrant will usually create two extra interfaces in addition to all of the interfaces that are needed for simulation.
 The reason for this behavior is related to Vagrant #7286 https://github.com/mitchellh/vagrant/issues/7286.
 * Point to Multipoint connections are not supported at this time.
 * The Virtualbox provider supports a maximum of 36 interfaces of which one is consumed by the vagrant interface giving an end-user 35 interfaces to interconnect in the topology.
 (I am not aware of any such interface limitation on libvirt although boot time for nodes is severly impacted with interfaces > 150)
-* **Note that topology converter requires that python be installed on whatever system is to be simulated so that interface remapping can be performed via the apply_udev.py script.** This is especially important for devices running Fedora (which does not ship with python installed by default)